 His brows dipped in confusion as he pulled a piece of steak off his fork with his teeth.
 She quickly decided she liked the way he looked when he was puzzling something out; it was a cross between a kind of cute vulnerability and a marked interest in solving a puzzle.
 "What do you mean?"
-His slight royal enunciation laced his words almost imperceptibly.
+A courtly enunciation laced his words almost imperceptibly.

-It was like someone flicked a light switch on them at the same time.
+It was like someone flicked the light switch on for them at the same time.
 Their eyes met; Bulma's eyes widened and she threw her hand over her mouth.
 Vegeta's eyes became predatory as they zeroed in on her.

 "What did you say?"
 He crooned.

-She instinctively backed up, her oxfords finding purchase on the full red carpet as she stumbled from his study area onto his bed, the backs of her knees hitting the wood chest at the foot.
+She instinctively backed up, her oxfords finding purchase on the full red carpet as she stumbled back onto his bed, the backs of her knees hitting the wood chest at the foot.